uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 This project was fun to work on, but I think a little too complex for developers to get real value from.
 In order to get Bowhead up and running you need to configure Google Firebase and Firestore, Stripe, some backend APIs or server-less functions, and finally hosting for the application.

 Each of these tasks may be complex in themselves.
 I consider Bowhead an experiment and **I don't recommend developers use it in their products**.
-Integrations to third party services are difficult to maintain and when they are abstracted away into a library that you do not maintain yourself risks are introduced.
+Integrations to third party services are difficult to maintain and risks are introduced when they are abstracted away into a library that you do not maintain yourself.
 You are relying on the developers of these abstractions to keep their integrations updated and secure.

-It's not all bad, I learned some really valuable concepts.
+I learned some really valuable concepts during this project.
 UI shells can be useful to speed up productivity.
-Things like landing pages, navigation bars, dashboard pages, and account pages, are all similar and required in a basic Micro-Saas product.
+Things like landing pages, navigation bars, dashboard pages, and account pages, are commonly required in a basic Micro-Saas product.
 Having these as templates to hand for your next product is a good idea.
-A design system that contains ReactJS component implementations of it's designs would help here.
+A design system that contains ReactJS component implementations of it's designs would help here too.

 I also learned that building products with good DX (Developer eXperience) is difficult and requires alot of thought in relation to design, software architecture, and documentation.
 Talking to other developers would have helped me immensely while I was working on Bowhead to figure out what features were unnecessary.